bestin-it/mmat/README.md

 ### Functional Description

-Functional descriptions are the starting point for generating test plans using MMAT's `build` command.
+Functional descriptions are the starting point for generating test plans using MMAT's `generate` command.
 These files describe the desired behavior of your application or specific features.
 They are typically written in a human-readable format like Markdown.

 Example: `functional_descriptions/login.md`